evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 ## 5) Use the bounce interpolator

-Finally, open your activity Java file again and modify the `didTapButton` method.
+Finally, open your activity Java file again and replace the entire `didTapButton` method with the following code.

 ```Java
 public void didTapButton(View view) {